MahmadSharaf/Cheat-Sheets/Machine Learning/Computer Vision.md

   ![Object Detection Example](CV%20images/Object-Detection.png)

-- Unlike image classification, with object detection, we can have multiple objects. from different classes in the same image.
+- Unlike image classification, with object detection, we can have multiple objects from different classes in the same image.
 - The task localizes the objects with boxes on the input image and for each localization it classifies the object in the box.
 Also, the model assigns a name to each box.
 - However, the box is not accurate enough, because objects are usually not shaped like rectangular boxes.
 - It's got a wide range of practical applications.
 Everything from medical image analysis to collision avoidance systems, and self-driving cars.